 An employee may recover loss of wages in a civil action in the full amount of such prevailing wage, less any amount actually paid to him or her by the employer.
 The employee may also recover such reasonable attorney’s fees as may be allowed by the court.
 An employee must file a claim within 6 years of a violation.

 Contact The Mark Law Firm if you believe you are the victim of your employer not paying the prevailing wage.
-Click here to tell us your story or call us at 908-375-6767, and set up your consultation with one of experienced prevailing wage lawyers.
+Click here to tell us your story or call us at 908-375-6767, and set up your consultation with an experienced prevailing wage lawyer.